Book an assessment with Zoomers now!

 Use our online booking tool to find a time that works for you!

-Did you know that 80 per cent of people will experience acute back pain at some point in their lives?
+Did you know that 80% of people will experience acute back pain at some point in their lives?
+That means that it is likely that 8 out of 10 people in Halifax will experience back pain.

-I had immediate sharp pain in my lower back unlike anything I had personally experienced before.
-It was difficult to stand.
-I definitely couldn’t put any weight through my right leg and I had an immediate stress (fight or flight) response with a racing heart, full body sweat and nausea.
+I had immediate sharp pain in my lower back, unlike anything I had personally experienced before.
+It was difficult to stand, I definitely couldn’t put any weight through my right leg and I had an immediate stress (“fight or flight”) response with a racing heart, full body sweat, and nausea.
 It was scary.
-I suddenly understood what clients had described to me in the past.
+I suddenly understood what clients had been describing throughout my career as a Halifax physiotherapist.

-One of the most important mantras I kept repeating to myself, sometimes out loud, was that the pain I was feeling when I was moving was hurting but not harming.
-It was intense and unpleasant but I knew the movements I was doing were not causing damage.
-The tissues were just irritated (or cranky) and they would be happier if I kept moving instead of sitting or laying still, which was what I really wanted to do.
+One of the most important mantras I kept repeating to myself (sometimes out loud) was that the pain I was feeling when I was moving was hurting but not harming.
+It was intense and unpleasant but I knew as a Halifax physiotherapist, that the movements I was doing were not causing damage; the tissues were just irritated (or cranky) and that they would be happier if I kept moving instead of sitting or lying still (which was what I really wanted to do!).
+Even as a Halifax physiotherapist, it can be challenging to remember these things when they’re happening to me!

 After a few days of this gentle movement approach, I started to feel some improvement.
-I could still provoke the muscle spasms in my back if I moved too quickly or the ‘wrong’ way but I knew I was on the right path.
-During the next three weeks, I gradually increased my activity level and found my sitting tolerance progressively improved.
-Within a month I was back to nearly all my regular activities with very minimal discomfort and am confident that within two months of the injury, I’ll be back to normal.
+I could still provoke muscle spasms in my back if I moved too quickly or the “wrong” way; but I knew I was on the right path.
+All of the advice that I tend to give my clients as a Halifax physiotherapist was helping me in my own recovery.
+Over the next three weeks, I gradually increased my activity level and found that my sitting tolerance progressively improved.
+Within a month I was back to nearly all of my regular activities with very minimal discomfort and am confident that within two months of the injury, I’ll be “back to normal” as a Halifax physiotherapist.

-When I spoke to a fellow physiotherapist on the day of the injury, she reminded me to keep moving.
+When I spoke to a fellow Halifax physiotherapist on the day of the injury, she (helpfully) reminded me to keep moving.
 Although I knew she was right, following through on that plan was difficult.
-If you find yourself in a similar situation, I would encourage you to reach out to a physiotherapist for guidance so you can have a plan to help you move towards better health and comfort.
+If you find yourself in a similar situation, I would encourage you to reach out to us to schedule an assessment at Zoomers with a Halifax physiotherapist for guidance.
+We can work with you to make a plan that helps you move towards better health and comfort.

 Book an assessment with Zoomers